gisaacsotelo/gisaacsotelo.github.io/0-temp/4S/Sprint-4.md

 3. Blend with your learning plan and strategies

-  This makes me take more seriously this whole area of studying, I have always believed it, but now I think I havent prioritized it as much as I should have, will have to re-evaluate my times and make sure to add more times for reflection since its is when thing kind of ground into your brain (thats the closest feeling explanation I feel when doing it)
+  This makes me take more seriously this whole area of studying, I have always believed it, but now I think I havent prioritized it as much as I should have, will have to re-evaluate my times and make sure to add more times for reflection since its is when things kind of ground into your brain (thats the closest feeling explanation I get when doing it)

 --------------------------------------------
 <!--